-Patients often confess they feel nervous about their first visit to NorthEast Spine and Sports Medicine, especially if they’ve heard some myths about chiropractic care.
-Our compassionate staff understands there’s a lot of misinformation around how chiropractic works, which is why we’ve compiled 25 of the most popular questions we hear from new patients.
+Patients often confess they feel nervous about their first visit to Northeast Spine and Sports Medicine, especially if they've heard some myths about chiropractic care.
+Our compassionate staff understands there’s a lot of misinformation around how chiropractic works, which is why we've compiled 25 of the most popular questions we hear from new patients.
 Do you have a question you don’t see addressed here?
 Get in touch.

 1) What Is a Chiropractor?

-Chiropractors are doctors who specialize in neuromuscular disorders and how they impact our physical and mental health.
+The chiropractor Glen Huntly specialize in neuromuscular disorders and how they impact our physical and mental health.
 They believe the human body can heal itself with help from chiropractic treatments, such as spinal manipulation and spinal decompression.
 Despite common misconceptions, chiropractors are not trained to reject Western medicine.
 Instead, they learn techniques that complement the treatment plans recommended by primary care physicians and other medical providers.

 2) What Kind of Training Do Chiropractors Receive?